-I prefer media interviews to media reviews for the simple reason that an interview is a dialogue; a review is a monologue.
-As my book, Innovation Stories from India Inc: Their Story in Their Words, Bloomsbury India, July 2017 builds a readership, let me clear up the misconceptions that have appeared in some media reviews.
+As an author, I prefer media interviews to media reviews.
+An interview is a dialogue between the reviewer and the author.
+A review is a monologue and can sometimes be ill-informed.
+As my book, Innovation Stories from India Inc: Their Story in Their Words, Bloomsbury India, 2017 builds a readership, let me clear up the misconceptions that have appeared in some media reviews.

 The stories are too short.

-There are 23 stories in the book with an average length of about 2100 words -- the size of a typical business magazine article.
-The idea was to cover a cross-section of companies -- start-ups, midsized and large companies, MNCs, and conglomerates -- without being boring.
+There are 23 stories in the book with an average length of about 2100 words, the size of a typical business magazine article.
+The idea was to cover a cross-section of companies -- start-ups, midsized and large companies, MNCs, and conglomerates -- without the book becoming unwieldy or boring.

 The first-person format is generous to CEOs and does not evaluate their claims.

-The book is a collection of stories structured in two parts: an introduction by me covering the history and financials of a company; and a first-person account by its leader describing its innovation journey.
-The first-person accounts were crafted from personal interviews and supplementary research to check facts and fill gaps in the narrative.
-This not only makes the stories authentic but also preserves the distinctive voice of individual CEOs.
-And because the stories are in first-person, every CEO was careful about their claims.
+The book is a collection of stories structured in two parts: an introduction by me covering the history and financials of a company, and a first-person account by its leader describing its innovation journey.
+The introduction is based on the company's financial statements and analyst reports and is factual and objective.
+The first-person accounts were crafted from personal interviews with the CEOs and supplemented by research to check facts and fill gaps in the narrative.
+This format not only helps make the stories factual and authentic but also preserves the distinctive voice of individual CEOs.

-You have tiptoed around the Ratan Tata – Cyrus Mistry boardroom conflict.
+You have skirted the Ratan Tata - Cyrus Mistry boardroom conflict.

 I met Ratan Tata to get his perspective on innovation in Indian industry based on his 20 years as the head of India’s largest business group.
-Why would I ruin the story by opining on a boardroom battle?
-Everyone agrees that Ratan Tata provides unique insights in the book.
+Why would I ruin the story by opining on a boardroom battle irrelevant to the book?
+Ratan Tata provides unique insights in the book.

 The book covers old ground when talking about innovations like the low cost refrigerator from Godrej or the low cost ECG from GE.